cp024s/Smart-pesiticide-sprayer/README.md

-# Smart-pesiticide-sprayer
-this uses an over the internet communication using third party applications like Blynk

-This is a prototype model used to reduce human efforts and maximize the production of crops this can be also used as a sanitizer sanitizer sprayer in hospitals too and various applications too

-/////////////////////////////////////////////////////////////////////////////////////

-comming for the project part itself connections are to be made as per the circuit diagram as attached the project requires three modules

-1) MAIN MODULE which is responsible for the movement and stuffs the main module is attached with 2 motors for movement 2 servos for pan and tilt of the sprayer and one for the panning of the camera the connection diagram is attached. this has a DC pump for the pumping of water

-2) SUB MODULE or SENSOR MODULE the sensor module is that which all the sensors are attached to ! the sensors include Temperature and humidity, soil moisture,and ultrasonic sensor for the forthcomming obstacle detection
+## MAIN MODULE:
+Movement: This module controls the movement of the device, likely a rover or sprayer.
+Pan and Tilt: Two servos are used for adjusting the orientation (pan and tilt) of the sprayer and possibly the camera.
+DC Pump: The DC pump is used for water pumping, likely for irrigation or spraying.
+Remote Control: This module seems to have a communication interface, possibly via Wi-Fi, to receive commands and transmit data to and from a central server or control interface.

+## SUB MODULE (SENSOR MODULE):
+Sensor Integration: This module integrates various sensors such as temperature and humidity sensors, soil moisture sensors, and an ultrasonic sensor for obstacle detection.
+Data Collection: These sensors collect data related to environmental conditions and obstacles in real-time.
+Communication: Like the main module, this sub-module communicates data wirelessly, likely to the central server or controller.

- 3) CAM MODULE
+## CAM MODULE:
-    this module is responsible for the live footage delivery from the Rover

-    these all modules are connected individually as a standalone modules to the wifi and thus transmitting and receiving the Data from and to the rover and the server
+Live Footage: This module captures and streams live footage, possibly from a camera attached to the rover.
+Video Transmission: It's responsible for transmitting the live video feed to a central server or monitoring station.
+Remote Viewing: Users can remotely view the live video feed to monitor the operation of the device.